 Biomedical technology is booming.
 Companies are seeking engineers who understand the medical uses of diagnostic imaging instrumentation, who have training in tissue engineering, or who are well-versed in biomaterials to design artificial joints.
 Students graduate from Tufts ready to advance in the ever-changing field of biomedical engineering.

-The Biomedical Engineering Department offers programs leading to the Master of Science (MS) degrees.
-All of our MS programs can be taken on a part-time basis.
+The Department of Biomedical Engineering offers programs leading to Master of Science (MS) degrees in Biomedical Engineering, Bioengineering (Biomaterials), and Biophotonics.
+Each program can be taken on a part-time or full-time basis.

 Dual Degree Master's Program (with Tufts Gordon Institute)

 Develop your innovation, leadership and management skills and build your technical depth with the Dual Degree Master's Program.
 You’ll earn two degrees: an MS offered by the Department of Biomedical Engineering, and an MS in Innovation & Management (MSIM).
 You earn both degrees in an accelerated time frame (as little as two years) and at a reduced cost with a $20,000 tuition discount.

 Entrance requirements for the graduate program

 Applicants to the graduate program are expected to have a degree at the level of Bachelor or Master in engineering or basic/applied/health sciences.
 Requirements include a basic knowledge of biology, math through ordinary differential equations, and some basic engineering courses (for example, fluid mechanics, properties of materials, thermodynamics, circuit theory).
 Students who do not meet all requirements may be admitted into the program pending the successful completion of courses aimed at the fulfillment of the requirements.
 Tufts will offer the opportunity for students accepted into the graduate program to attend courses specifically designed to provide appropriate background in areas such as biology, mathematics, circuit theory, chemical engineering, etc.